rarescrisan/typescript-api-service/README.md

 To start the api service, `cd` into `./api` and run `mask start`.

 This will spin up a docker postgres database container, compile the typescript source and then run the service.
+See the [`README.md`](./api/README.md) for more details.